archana-rg/ml-practical-apps/classifiers_perf/README.md

 #### Tuned Model ROC-AUC comparison
 The tuning seems to have helped only the Decision Tree quite well.
 For LogisticRegression and KNN, it does not seem to improve the AUC score.
-For Support vector machine, the tuning was cumbersome with many parameters.
+For Support vector machine, the tuning was cumbersome with many parameters but the result was not improved.

 ![alt text](images/tuned_roc.png)